-If you are taking care of a spouse or family member at home, you are at greatest risk for back pain when you are: Pulling a person who is reclining in bed into a sitting position.
-Transferring a person from a bed to a chair.
-Leaning over a person for long periods of time.
+If you are taking care of a spouse or family member at home, you are at greatest risk for back pain when you are:

 To move a person lying in bed to a wheelchair, put the chair close to the bed and lock the wheels.
 If the person is not strong enough to push up with his or her hands to a sitting position, place one of your arms under the person's legs and your other arm under his or her back.
 Move the person's legs over the edge of the bed while pivoting his or her body so the person ends up sitting on the edge of the bed.
 Keep your feet shoulder-width apart, your knees bent and your back in a natural straight position.